benliao/lockeserver/README.md

 }
 ```

-For more advanced usage, see the integration tests in `tests/lock_scope_macro.rs`.
+See the respective `README.md` in each client directory for Node.js and Python usage and installation instructions.

 ## License